-Keep a cup filled with water next to you, to sprinkle very lightly each phyllo sheet when you add it in the pan, in order to be cooked right .A few drops here and there should do the trick.
+Keep a cup filled with water next to you, to sprinkle very lightly each phyllo sheet when you add it to the pan, in order to be cooked right.A few drops here and there should do the trick.

 When brushing with butter, brush gently.
 Again here and there.
 You don’t need to Over-wet the phyllo.

-Baklava is baked on low temperature for quiet some time.
+Baklava is baked at low temperature for quite some time.
 Once it gets a golden brown color it’s covered with aluminum foil and baked until super-super crispy.

 The syrup is made 10 minutes before Baklava comes out of the oven.
 So it will be hot when sprinkled on top ( Otherwise it won’t be absorbed )

 Baklava should reach a room temperature before going into the fridge.
 This may take a few hours.

 When making syrup, make sure that all utensils are very clean.
 Nothing should get in touch with the syrup because it gets sugary.

 Never stir a syrup after it starts to boil.
 Again it might get sugary. ( That’s why I added a small amount of lemon juice to the syrup so you won’t have to worry about it.
 I just mentioned these 2 syrup making tips because I think they may come in handy sometime 😉 )

 I also made a baklava plan so you will understand how it’s made just by taking a look.